 Pre-eclampsia can lead to the following long-term complications:

-If a doctor or nurse fail to properly diagnose this condition and treat it appropriately, they may be negligent in their duties.
+If a doctor or nurse failed to properly diagnose this condition and treat it appropriately, they may be negligent in their duties.
 These kinds of errors are not uncommon.
 In fact, diagnostic errors accounted for the largest fraction of medical malpractice claims.

 Doctors need to obtain a proper patient medical history as well as their family medical history so they can be ready.
 They should be aware that there are many preexisting conditions that put patients at higher risk of pre-eclampsia.
 This includes those who have a family history of the condition as well as those who have a history of high blood pressure, are obese, and those of African American ethnicity.